aallahyar/mc4c_py/README.md

 ## Walkthrough of MC-4C pipeline (estimated run time: 15 minutes):

    In this section, we provide a step by step description of how the MC-4C pipeline can be used to process sequenced reads in an MC-4C experiment.
 In this walkthrough, we assume that the user is using Linux operating system.
 Minor modifications might be required in the commands used to follow this walkthrough using Mac OSX.
     For demonstration and testing purposes, we prepared a test MC-4C dataset.
-This dataset consists of a small sequencing file (i.e. raw_BMaj-test.fastq.gz) and a corresponding configuration file (cfg_BMaj-test.cfg) that holds experiment specific details of this experiment.
+This dataset consists of a small sequencing file (i.e. r aw_BMaj-test.fastq.gz) and a corresponding configuration file (cfg_BMaj-test.cfg) that holds experiment specific details of this experiment.
 These two files can be downloaded from here.

    #### Setting up the pipeline
 1) confirm that the required Python packages for MC-4C pipeline are installed by: